Modifications of Simon text model: Discussion

+So, the infinite urn model (Karlin model) and the Simon model are the most known models of texts, but they have disadvantages that do not give the ability to simulate the number of unique words correctly.
+The infinite urn model states too strict conditions for the relative number of unique and different words.
+The Simon model states a linear growth of the numbers of different and unique words.
+Its modification by Baur and Bertoin \cite{8} preserves the linear dependence.

+We propose three modifications of the Karlin and Simon models.
+The first one is the offline variant, the Simon model starts after the completion of the infinite urn scheme.
+We have analytical theorems (SLLN and FCLT) for the process in embedded times of increation of the initial urn process.
+This model holds any relative number of unique and different words, but we can test the model under the condition of the given initial urn process only.

+The second modification involves the compound Poisson process in the infinite urn model.
+As a variant, any word can be doubled with some positive probability.
+We prove SLLN and FCLT for the modification.
+This model can give the decrease (not increase) of the number of different words only.
+But this decrease is helpful in applications.
+So we have a simple model that covers the range of parameters that is actual for applications.
+We have analytical results that can be used for testing the model.
+On the other side, the model with repeating words is strange.

+The third modification is the online variant, the Simon redistribution works at any toss of the Karlin model.
+Similar to the compound Poisson model, it can give the decrease of the number of unique words only.
+But, in contrast to the compound Poisson model, we have no analytics (limit theorems) for this modification.
+The online modification seems to be the most logically supported, but we can study it by simulation only due to the absence of theoretically supported tests.

-{\bf Acknowledgements} The research was supported by RFBR grant 19-51-15001.
-The authors like to thank Bastien Mallein for fruitful and constructive comments and suggestions, Sergey Foss and Sanjay Ramassamy for helpful discussions.
+{\bf Acknowledgements} The reported study was funded by RFBR and CNRS according to the research project No. 19-51-15001.
+The authors like to thank Bastien Mallein for fruitful and constructive comments and suggestions, especially for the interpretation of Simon's model in terms of Janson's generalized Polya urn scheme.
+The authors thank Sergey Foss and Sanjay Ramassamy for helpful discussions.